-Turning 60 needn’t be a watershed to dread – there are loads of exciting benefits for over 60s out there, and we’ve found them.
+Turning 60 needn’t be a milestone to dread: there are plenty of things to look forward to, including a host of exciting perks and freebies, and a number of incredibly valuable benefits for over 60s.
 This article came about when we were asked a question:

-With this in mind, we went away and found the very best benefits for over 60s.
+With this in mind, we have tracked down the best benefits for over 60s.
 However, if you’ve found any other fantastic goodies and discounts, or have any more questions, make sure you let us know in the Comments section below!

 - Save money at Specsavers with a 25% discount when you buy glasses and lenses costing over £69.

-- Adult education – There are grants and discounts for senior citizens wanting to take adult education classes.
-Talk to your local council or directly to the university/college offering the course to find out more.
+- Adult education grants and discounts are available for senior citizens.
+Talk to your local council or directly to the university or college offering the course to find out more.

 - Free bus pass – If you live in England and were born before 5 April 1950 you now get free off-peak travel anywhere in England.
 Off-peak travel is any time between 9.30am and 11pm Monday to Friday, and all day at weekends.
 Click here for information about Wales, Scotland and Northern Ireland.
 If you were born after 5 April 1950 you can find out when you’re eligible for your free bus pass right here.

-- Coach discounts – In England and Wales, if you’re over 60, you can purchase a Senior Coachcard for £10, which will give you a third off all National Express coach fares.
+- Coach discounts – In England and Wales, if you’re over 60, you can purchase a Senior Coachcard for £10 (plus £2 postage and packaging), which will give you a third off all National Express coach fares.

-- Train discounts – Get a Senior Railcard which costs £30 for one year (or £70 for three years, saving you £20) and gives you a third off all standard and first class rail tickets.
+- Train discounts – Get a Senior Railcard which costs £30 for one year (or £70 for three years) and gives you a third off all standard and first class rail tickets.
 Buy one online here, phone 08448 714 036, or pick one up at your local station’s ticket office.

-- Discounts for the over 60s on annual and life memberships from The National Trust.
+- Discounts are available for the over 60s on annual and life memberships from The National Trust.

-- Free TV licence – If you’re over 75 you can get a TV licence for free.
-If you’re 74 you can get a short-term licence that’ll be valid until the end of the month before your 75th.
+- Free TV licence – If you’re over 75 you can get a free TV licence.
+If you’re 74, you can get a short-term licence that will be valid until the end of the month before your 75th birthday.
 To apply call 0300 790 6073 and have your current TV licence number and National Insurance number at the ready.